Reviews You Can Rely On

 Comfort

-Sandals are generally for casual and laid-back use.
-Although we selected models capable of withstanding tough conditions, we didn't want to compromise the comfortable, easy-going essence of sandals solely for performance.
-We carefully observed how our feet interacted with the shoes both initially and over extended periods of wear.
+Sandals are not what we'd consider a performance shoe.
+They're what you slip into after a long day of confining your feet in sneakers or hiking boots, or when you don't feel like wearing shoes at all.
+Although you can find models capable of withstanding tough conditions, we didn't want to compromise the comfortable, easygoing essence of sandals solely for performance, and instead considered models generally suited to casual, laid-back use.
+We carefully observed how our feet interacted with the shoes, both initially and over extended wear.
 The contact points between the arch, footbed, straps, buckles, and attachments are all crucial contributors to comfort.
-Ergonomic, well-designed pairs generally receive higher scores.

 sandals mens - primarily a water shoe brand, astral created a solid contender in...